collinsjuan/week4-ai-assignment/README.md

 ## What is a  Schema?
 A schema is what explains the design, structure or relationship and the format of data.
 `For example the age of a person, or their name`

+## Explain the difference between:
+- A list is where multiple data is stored.
+ `while`
+- A dictionary is a combination of data that consist of an object.